MeiZ-7715/Personal-Expense-Tracker/ARCHITECTURE.md

 ## C4 Architectural Diagrams

 ### 1. Context Diagram
-The system’s highest-level view: the user and how the system interacts with them.
+The highest‑level view: the user and how they interact with the system.

 ```mermaid
 C4Context
 title System Context diagram for Personal Expense Tracker

 Person(user, "User", "A person who wants to track their expenses")
 System(expenseTracker, "Personal Expense Tracker", "Allows users to record and view expenses")

 Rel(user, expenseTracker, "Uses")